-Rebecca Chen, a 2022 Pisacano Scholar, is a 4th-year medical student at Baylor College of Medicine (BCM).
-She graduated from Rice University with a Bachelor of Arts in English and minors in Sociology, Medical Humanities, and Biochemistry & Cell Biology.
-At Baylor, she is on track to graduate with 3 pathways: Care of the Underserved, Medical Ethics, and Health Policy.
+Rebecca Chen, a 2022 Pisacano Scholar, graduated from Baylor College of Medicine (BCM) and is currently a 1st-year resident in Seattle, Washington.
+She graduated from Rice University with a Bachelor of Arts in English and minors in sociology, medical humanities, and biochemistry and cell biology.

 Bouncing from Boston to Minnesota to Connecticut before settling down in Houston, Rebecca grew up with an appreciation for unique places and diverse backgrounds.
 She grew up speaking English and Mandarin, but after picking up Spanish in high school, her fluency in Spanish has surpassed that of her parents’ mother tongue (much to their chagrin).
 As an undergraduate, Rebecca studied English literature, led a service project on disability advocacy, and mentored other students.
 She continues to be interested in the power of the written word to communicate stories and enact change.
 She helped co-found the Texas Medical center’s first multimedia literary and arts journal, The Omentum, and has served as editor the past three years.
 She collaborated with other medical students to submit and publish an op-ed in The Houston Chronicle on abortion being integral to healthcare.
 Independently, she wrote an essay on the intersections of disease and discrimination in light of the current COVID-19 pandemic and bubonic plague outbreak around the turn of the 20th century that won first prize in the AΩA Helen H. Glaser Student Essay Competition.